Mean-Field Learning for Storage Aggregation: Acknowledgments

 This paper proposes a mean-field learning framework to establish {\em an accurate and computationally efficient aggregation model} for heterogeneous, nonconvex, and high-dimensional storage populations.
 The main contributions are threefold:

 \begin{enumerate} \item \textbf{Theoretical Analysis:} To our knowledge, this is the first work that interprets large-scale storage aggregation as the expectation of random sets in a mean-field setting.
 Under this viewpoint, we show that as the storage population grows, aggregate performance converges to a unique, convex mean-field limit.
 This limit enables tractable population-level modeling while accommodating heterogeneous and nonconvex individual devices.
-The resulting convexity further yields a price-responsive characterization of aggregate behavior and provides a bound on the mean-field approximation error. \item \textbf{Aggregation Framework:} Building on the theoretical results, we design a convex surrogate model for storage aggregation that is compatible with standard wholesale market participation requirements.
-The surrogate’s convexity ensures tractability for power system operations and market clearing, without explicitly computing high-dimensional Minkowski sums across a large population of heterogeneous devices.
-Leveraging this surrogate, we develop a price-responsive learning framework that identifies aggregate storage behavior from historical market price–response data. \item \textbf{Numerical Analysis:} Through numerical case studies, we demonstrate that the storage aggregator can coordinate large populations of devices, yielding a smoothed aggregate flexibility set that mitigates device-level nonconvexities.
-We further show that our framework learns the convex surrogate with high data efficiency and approximation accuracy.
-Finally, we verify that the learned surrogate faithfully captures the aggregate economic value and profit-seeking behavior of the storage aggregator in power system operations and market clearing. \end{enumerate}
+The resulting convexity further yields a price-responsive characterization of aggregate behavior and provides a bound on the mean-field approximation error. \item \textbf{Aggregation Framework:} Building on the theoretical results, we design a convex surrogate model with physically interpretable parameters for storage aggregation.
+The surrogate's convexity ensures computational tractability and facilitates its integration into power system operational workflows, without explicitly computing high-dimensional Minkowski sums across a large population of heterogeneous storage devices.
+Leveraging this surrogate, we develop a price-responsive learning method that efficiently identifies aggregate storage behavior from historical response data. \item \textbf{Numerical Analysis:} Through numerical case studies, we demonstrate that the storage aggregator can coordinate large populations of devices, yielding a smoothed aggregate flexibility set that mitigates device-level nonconvexities.
+We further show that our framework learns the convex surrogate with high data efficiency, owing to its compact physical parameterization.
+Finally, we verify that the learned surrogate effectively captures both the aggregate economic value and price-responsive behavior of the storage aggregator. \end{enumerate}